 Secretary: Nelson Martin

-Other Volunteers include James Fleming, Rick Ott, Susan Solburg, Susan Shearer, Jamie Hayes Martin, Sandy Tedder, Liz Carter, Butch Horn, and Chris Brown.
+Other Volunteers include James Fleming, Rick Ott, Susan Solburg, Susan Shearer, Jamie Hayes Martin, Sandy Tedder, Liz Carter, and Butch Horn.

-We want to extend a sincere appreciation to our many Volunteers for this year’s festival.
+We want to extend a sincere appreciation to our many Volunteers for our festivals.
 We could not do this without you.
 Our volunteers work hard and we thank you!

-Sales Tent volunteers were: Cindy Melzer, Amanda Daughtry, Warren Melzer, Russell Fleming, Dennis Tinsley, Hannah Tinsley, Nathan Fuentes, Bill Poole, Lauren Geiger, and friends.
+Sales Tent volunteers: Cindy Melzer, Amanda Daughtry, Warren Melzer, Russell Fleming, Dennis Tinsley, Hannah Tinsley, Nathan Fuentes, Bill Poole, Lauren Geiger, and friends.

 Worm Gruntin’ Contest: Nelson Martin and Susan Solburg